cmtonkinson/paste-logistic-settings-continued/description.md

 This mod makes setting up bot malls easier.
 You can already copy/paste from assemblers to requester chests, but this mod allows you to quickly configure inserters and storage chests as well, saving a ton of time and tedious clicking.

 # Features
-Copy a recipe from any crafting machine (assembler, chemical plant, furnace, etc.) using `control + shift + right click`.
-Then, you can paste using `control + shift + left click` onto:
+Copy a recipe from any crafting machine (assembler, chemical plant, furnace, etc.) using `control + shift + right click`  and paste using `control + shift + left click`.
+Since the mod uses the same modifier keys as super force build, to prevent any unintended interactions it will not activate if there is anything held in the cursor (items, ghosts, blueprints, upgrade planners, etc).

 ![](https://gitlab.com/cmtonkinson/paste-logistic-settings-continued/-/raw/main/images/assembler.png?ref_type=heads)